arthurmf/Data_Engineering_Assessment_A/README.md

 ### **Makefile Commands**

-The `Makefile` includes commands to automate setting up the environment and provisioning the infrastructure using Terraform.
+The `Makefile` includes commands to automate setting up the environmentm, provisioning the infrastructure using Terraform and deploy the serverless application.

 1. **`make env`**:
    Runs a script to set AWS environment variables (`AWS_PROFILE`, `AWS_DEFAULT_REGION`, `ENVIRONMENT`) and persists them to `~/.bashrc`.